magnumjs/mag.js/README.md

 event.preventDefault() - will skip further execution and call any onunload handlers in the current module (includes inner modules and _config onunloaders that are currently  assigned)

-controller ->this.willload
+controller -> this.willload
-state.matcher._onclick = function(e,index, node, data)
+state.matcher._onclick = function(e, index, node, data)

+###Native events: parameters -

+* the event
-Native events, receive the event, the x path based 0 index, the node itself (default context) and the data of a parent list item.
+* the x path based 0 index
+* the node itself (default context)
+* the data of the closest parent list item (In nested lists, the first parent with data).

 ##Config (DOM hookin)
 _config (node, isNew, context, index)

+Available on all matchers to hookin to the DOM

 arguments :